Atticus29/dataJitsu/specs.md

     - [x] Feature to delete move name from move list
     - [x] Renames move in the other matches that used it since? ...NOPE not needed, I don't think
     - [x] Put delete feature under control of isAdmin (or isModerator?)
-    - [ ] Added moveNames not in alphabetical order
+    - [ ] Added eventNames not in alphabetical order
     - [ ] Standardize how these things are capitalized
     - [ ] Test written to make sure name addition is seen in match
     - [ ] Test written to make sure name approval is seen in admin list; delete name at the end